Gabe-Torres/Gabe-Torres/README.md

 ### My Ambition

-I aspire to contribute my skills to projects that make a positive social impact.
+I am actively pursuing roles where I can contribute my skills to projects that make a positive social impact.
 Whether it's working with non-profit organizations or engaging in projects that help others in meaningful ways, I am driven by the opportunity to make a difference.

 ---